 Finally, a decisive change must be brought about in the mass work of the Young Communist League.

-Strikes and mass movements of protest in the labour service camps have shown what favourable soil exists for mass work among the youth.
-The youth who wander about without work, who did not go through the hell of the imperialist war, easily fall into the clutches of the national and social demagogy of fascism.
-But the fascist dictatorship has converted the whole life of the youth into an outright barrack convict régime in return for a semi-prison ration and cheap parades.
+Strikes and mass movements of protest in the labor service camps have shown what favorable soil exists for mass work among the youth.
+The youth who wander about without work, who have not gone through the hell of the imperialist war, easily fall into the clutches of the nationalist and social demagogy of fascism.
+But the fascist dictatorship has converted the whole life of the youth into an outright barrack-convict regime in return for a semi-prison ration and cheap parades.
 Here the struggle against sectarianism is literally demanded by the practice of life.
-The Young Communist League as a mass organisation will only grow and will only be able to organise the working youth for the struggle against the fascist dictatorship, if it liquidates at the greatest possible speed its present impermissible isolation from the masses of the working youth who are in the Hitlerite youth leagues.
+The Young Communist League as a mass organization will grow and will be able to organize the working youth for the struggle against the fascist dictatorship only if it liquidates at the greatest possible speed its present impermissible isolation from the masses of the working youth who are in the Hitlerite youth leagues.

 Such are the basic problems of the mass work of the Communist Party at the present stage.
-Only such mass work will be able to ensure that the Communist Party of Germany will carry out its rôle as the organiser of the proletarian revolution against fascism, and for the dictatorship of the working class.
-"Only a strong proletarian revolutionary party can prepare and win power" (Stalin at the 17th Party Congress of the C.P.S.U.).
-For this there must be a clear revolutionary aim, firm revolutionary will and the revolutionary ability tomobilise the masses.
+Only such mass work will be able to ensure that the Communist Party of Germany will carry out its role as the organizer of the proletarian revolution against fascism, and for the dictatorship of the working class.
+"Only a strong proletarian revolutionary Party can prepare and win power."
+(Stalin at the Seventeenth Party Congress of the Communist Party of the Soviet Union).
+For this there must be a clear revolutionary aim, firm revolutionary will and the revolutionary ability to mobilize the masses.